-2. The Parties shall establish programmes for the joint monitoring and assessment of transboundary groundwaters.
+2. The Parties shall establish programmes for the joint monitoring and assessment of quantity and quality of transboundary groundwaters.
 To this end, they shall, inter alia:

-(a) Use common or harmonized standards and methodologies;

-(b) Agree upon assessment criteria and key parameters to be regularly monitored, taking into account the specific features of the groundwaters;

-(c) Establish a groundwater monitoring network linked to the monitoring of surface waters, where appropriate;

-(d) Develop appropriate hydrogeological maps, including vulnerability maps and mathematical models where appropriate.
+- (a) Use common or harmonized standards and methodologies; - (b) Agree upon assessment criteria and key parameters to be regularly monitored, taking into account the specific features of the groundwaters; - (c) Establish a groundwater monitoring network linked to the monitoring of surface waters, where appropriate; - (d) Develop appropriate hydrogeological maps, including vulnerability maps and mathematical models where appropriate.

-&lt;sup>15 See article 3, para.
-19, of the 2004 Berlin Rules.

 1. The Parties should agree on the identification, spatial extent, recharge and discharge area and on the main flow direction of their transboundary groundwaters, as a prerequisite for their cooperation.
 Annex II to the EU Water Framework Directive provides specific guidance on the parameters which should be taken into account for the characterization of groundwater bodies.
 States should identify the location and boundaries of groundwater bodies, assess their uses and their environmental status.
-This analysis, according to paragraph 2.1 of annex II, may "employ existing hydrological, geological, pedological, land use, discharge, abstraction and other data".
+This analysis, according to paragraph 2.1 of annex II, may "employ existing hydrological, geological, pedological, land use, discharge, abstraction and other data".16